Disorder-free localisation in continuous-time quantum walks : Role of symmetries: Discussion

+All-to-all connectivity can also be seen in digital quantum simulators using trapped ions \cite{Lanyon2011UniversalDQ, Wright2019BenchmarkingA1}.
+In these setups the qubits are encoded in the Zeeman states of electrically trapped and laser-cooled calcium ions.
+A universal set of gates are implemented on this system and they can simulate several types of interactions among the qubits including non-local ones apart from the local terms.
+These experiments also support both inhomogeneous and homogeneous couplings.
+Similar effects are also seen in ultracold atom setups \cite{Cazalilla2014UltracoldFG}.

-We end with a few remarks and possible future works. \begin{enumerate} \item The {\it out-of-time-order correlators} (OTOC's) indicate chaotic behavior in thermal systems \cite{Hashimoto2017OutoftimeorderCI}.
+\item The {\it out-of-time-order correlators} (OTOC's) indicate chaotic behavior in thermal systems \cite{Hashimoto2017OutoftimeorderCI}.
 The Lyapunov exponent can be read off from such expressions \cite{Maldacena2015ABO}.
 The saturation of this quantity implies behavior similar to that predicted by the AdS/CFT correspondence and is like an SYK model \cite{KitaevSeminar,Sachdev1992GaplessSG,Maldacena2015ABO,Rosenhaus2018AnIT}.
 The systems discussed in this work describe the opposite behavior and thus the results on the OTOC's do not hold for them. \item An extension worthy of mention is adding an internal symmetry index $\alpha=1,2$ transforming by the spin $\frac{1}{2}$ representation of $SU(2)$ to the operators $a_i$.
 Then since this representation is pseudoreal, $a_i^\alpha\left(\sigma_2\right)_{\alpha, \alpha'}a_j^{\alpha'}$ is $SU(2)$ invariant and so is its adjoint (Here $\sigma_2$ is the second Pauli matrix.).
 So we can add such $SU(2)$ or colour singlet Majorana terms which are also permutation invariant and incorporate features of the SYK model. \item Furthermore it would be interesting to consider the algebra of observables that are permutation invariant and study the corresponding Hilbert spaces built using the GNS construction \cite{Balachandran2013EntanglementAP, Balachandran2013AlgebraicAT, Reyes-Lega:2022sbq, Balachandran:2012pa, Balachandran:2013kia, Benatti2020EntanglementII}.
 These can then be used to explore the entanglement entropy and thermalisation properties of these systems and those derived from them. \end{enumerate}